Prostaglandin: History and name

 Systematic studies of prostaglandins began in 1930, when Kurzrock and Lieb found that human seminal fluid caused either stimulation or relaxation of strips of isolated human uterus.
-They noted the curious finding that uteri from patients who had gone through successful pregnancies responded to the fluid with relaxation, while uteri from sterile women responded with contraction upon addition of this seminal fluid.
+They noted that uteri from patients who had gone through successful pregnancies responded to the fluid with relaxation, while uteri from sterile women responded with contraction.
 The name prostaglandin derives from the prostate gland, chosen when prostaglandin was first isolated from seminal fluid in 1935 by the Swedish physiologist Ulf von Euler, and independently by the Irish-English physiologist Maurice Walter Goldblatt (1895–1967).
 Prostaglandins were believed to be part of the prostatic secretions, and eventually were discovered to be produced by the seminal vesicles.
 Later, it was shown that many other tissues secrete prostaglandins and that they perform a variety of functions.
-The first total syntheses of prostaglandin F2α and prostaglandin E2 were reported by E. J. Corey in 1969, an achievement for which he was awarded the Japan Prize in 1989.
+The first total syntheses of prostaglandin F2α and prostaglandin E2 were reported by Elias James Corey in 1969, an achievement for which he was awarded the Japan Prize in 1989.

 In 1971, it was determined that aspirin-like drugs could inhibit the synthesis of prostaglandins.
 The biochemists Sune K. Bergström, Bengt I. Samuelsson and John R. Vane jointly received the 1982 Nobel Prize in Physiology or Medicine for their research on prostaglandins.